mitom18/example-server-nodejs/README.md

 # Install dependencies
 npm install

-# Run the app
+# Run the app in development
 npm run start:dev

-# Or build the production version
+# Build the production version
 npm build

-# Or build and run the production version
+# Build and run the production version
 npm start

+# Compile the production bundle to executable binary
+npm run compile
 ```

+> **_IMPORTANT:_** When you run the executable binary, ensure you have the proper `.env` file in the same directory as the binary.

 ## Built With